dr-zool/matlab/README.md

 8 Element-wise AND, (&)
 9 Element-wise OR, (j)

-5.3	Saving output to a flle
+5.3	Saving output to a file

 In addition to displaying output on the screen, the command fprintf can be used for writing the output to a flle.
 The saved data can subsequently be used by MATLAB or other softwares.

 To save the results of some computation to a flle in a text format requires the following steps:
 1. Open a flle using fopen
 2. Write the output using fprintf
 3. Close the flle using fclose

 Here is an example (script) of its use.

 %	write some variable length strings to a file op = fopen(’weekdays.txt’,’wt’); fprintf(op,’Sunday\nMonday\nTuesday\nWednesday\n’); fprintf(op,’Thursday\nFriday\nSaturday\n’); fclose(op);

-This flle (weekdays.txt) can be opened with any program that can read .txt flle.
+This file (weekdays.txt) can be opened with any program that can read .txt flle.

 ---------------------------------------------------------------------------------------------------------------------
-Chapter 6
-Debugging M-flles
+Chapter 6: Debugging M-flles

 6.1	Introduction

 This section introduces general techniques for flnding errors in M-flles.
 Debugging is the process by which you isolate and flx errors in your program or code.
 Debugging helps to correct two kind of errors:
-†	Syntax errors - For example omitting a parenthesis or misspelling a function name.
+- Syntax errors - For example omitting a parenthesis or misspelling a function name.
-†	Run-time errors - Run-time errors are usually apparent and di–cult to track down.
+- Run-time errors - Run-time errors are usually apparent and di–cult to track down.
 They produce unexpected results.

 6.2	Debugging process

 We can debug the M-flles using the Editor/Debugger as well as using debugging functions from the Command Window.
 The debugging process consists of
-†	Preparing for debugging
+- Preparing for debugging
-†	Setting breakpoints
+- Setting breakpoints
-†	Running an M-flle with breakpoints
+- Running an M-flle with breakpoints
-†	Stepping through an M-flle
+- Stepping through an M-flle
-†	Examining values
+- Examining values
-†	Correcting problems
+- Correcting problems
-†	Ending debugging
+- Ending debugging

 6.2.1	Preparing for debugging

 Here we use the Editor/Debugger for debugging.
 Do the following to prepare for debugging:
-†	Open the flle
+- Open the flle
-†	Save changes
+- Save changes
-†	Be sure the flle you run and any flles it calls are in the directories that are on the search path.
+- Be sure the flle you run and any flles it calls are in the directories that are on the search path.

 6.2.2	Setting breakpoints

 Set breakpoints to pause execution of the function, so we can examine where the problem might be.
 There are three basic types of breakpoints:

-†	A standard breakpoint, which stops at a specifled line.
+- A standard breakpoint, which stops at a specifled line.
-†	A conditional breakpoint, which stops at a specifled line and under specifled conditions.
+- A conditional breakpoint, which stops at a specifled line and under specifled conditions.
-†	An error breakpoint that stops when it produces the specifled type of warning, error, NaN, or inflnite value.
+- An error breakpoint that stops when it produces the specifled type of warning, error, NaN, or inflnite value.

 6.2.3	Running with breakpoints

 After setting breakpoints, run the M-flle from the Editor/Debugger or from the Command Window.
 Running the M-flle results in the following:
-†	The prompt in the Command Window changes to K>> indicating that MATLAB is in debug mode.
+- The prompt in the Command Window changes to K>>

+indicating that MATLAB is in debug mode.

-†	The program pauses at the flrst breakpoint.
+- The program pauses at the flrst breakpoint.
 This means that line will be executed when you continue.
 The pause is indicated by the green arrow.
-†	In breakpoint, we can examine variable, step through programs, and run other calling functions.
+- In breakpoint, we can examine variable, step through programs, and run other calling functions.

 6.2.4	Examining values

 While the program is paused, we can view the value of any variable currently in the workspace.
 Examine values when we want to see whether a line of code has produced the expected result or not.
 If the result is as expected, step to the next line, and continue running.
 If the result is not as expected, then that line, or the previous line, contains an error.
 When we run a program, the current workspace is shown in the Stack fleld.
 Use who or whos to list the variables in the current workspace.

 First, we position the cursor to the left of a variable on that line.
 Its current value appears.
 This is called a datatip, which is like a tooltip for data.
 If you have trouble getting the datatip to appear, click in the line and then move the cursor next to the variable.

 6.2.5	Correcting and ending debugging

 While debugging, we can change the value of a variable to see if the new value produces expected results.
 While the program is paused, assign a new value to the variable in the Com-mand Window, Workspace browser, or Array Editor.
 Then continue running and stepping through the program.

 6.2.6	Ending debugging

 After identifying a problem, end the debugging session.
 It is best to quit debug mode before editing an M-flle.
 Otherwise, you can get unexpected results when you run the flle.
 To end debugging, select Exit Debug Mode from the Debug menu.

 6.2.7	Correcting an M-flle

 To correct errors in an M-flle,
-†	Quit debugging
+- Quit debugging
-†	Do not make changes to an M-flle while MATLAB is in debug mode †	Make changes to the M-flle
+- Do not make changes to an M-flle while MATLAB is in debug mode
+- Make changes to the M-flle
-†	Save the M-flle
+- Save the M-flle
-†	Clear breakpoints
+- Clear breakpoints
-†	Run the M-flle again to be sure it produces the expected results.
+- Run the M-flle again to be sure it produces the expected results.
 For details on debugging process, see MATLAB documentation.